 Along with facilitating our safe(r) space, we hold social events to build community, workshops to educate all folks, and campaigns to advocate and educate on behalf of and with the groups we were created to support.

-The space is currently closed due to the COVID-19 pandemic.
-However, our services are available online.
 Please connect with us via email@example.com or through our social media accounts.

 Peer support is a form of emotional and practical support in which the person providing peer support has had similar life experiences to the person seeking peer support.
 A peer supporter has experienced a similar experience and is trained to support others.
 Here at WGEN we believe in the transformative power of peer support.
 Our executive and volunteers are trained to listen and provide emotional support to whoever needs it.